URI-CSC/561-spring-2024/assignments/ha-01/readme.md

 This assignment uses an autograder.
 For each of the questions you either pass the test cases (full points) or not (zero points).
-To ensure compatibility with the autograder, your program must follow the exact specifications provided above, specifically, using the same function names and strictly follow all input/output requirements.
+To ensure compatibility with the autograder, your program must follow the exact specifications provided above, in particular, using the same function names and strictly following all input/output requirements.

 You will submit a single file named `functions.py` containing all of your functions via `Gradescope`.
 Multiple submissions are allowed with a